cizra/pycat/README.md

 Existing MUD clients either
 - invent their own scripting language, which usually sucks (Tintin++)
-- are written for Windows, and require jumping through crazy hoops to get to work right on Linux/Mac (MUSHclient+Python requires installing Python + Pywin32 in Wine)
+- are written for Windows, and require jumping through crazy hoops to get to work right on Linux/Mac (MUSHclient+Python used to require installing Python + Pywin32 in Wine (and these days it's just plain impossible))
 - are optimized for Lua, and Python is either absent, or a second-class citizen (MUSHclient can't do cross-module function calls in Python, Mudlet is Lua only)

 There are workarounds for everything, but sooner or later you'll wish you could stop working around, and start working on.